raeginez/railsproject/README.md

 ____________________________________________________________________________

 ### (20) Provide an overview and description of your Testing process.
 We used manual testing after adding each new feature.
-We also used rspec for our final testing.
+We also used Rspec for our final testing.
 Here is the report of our test results:

 ```